How will my investments with Lysa be taxed?

 The funds in your portfolio are Swedish investment funds and are held on a Swedish investment account.
 However, your fund holdings will be taxed in the same way as Finnish investment funds.
 This means that your fund holdings with Lysa will be taxed when a fund unit is sold.
 When a fund unit is sold it results in either profit (capital gains) or loss (capital losses).
 The calculation is generally made by subtracting the purchase price from the selling price.
 When calculating capital gains/losses, the so-called “First in - First out principle” will apply which means that the fund units are considered sold in the same order as you bought them.

 Please note that the following transactions are seen as a sale of fund units and may materialise either a taxable capital gain or a capital loss: when you make a withdrawal from your Lysa account, when you make an adjustment of the allocation of stocks and bonds in your portfolio and when Lysa automatically rebalances your portfolio within our discretionary mandate.
+In addition, Lysa will charge its portfolio management fee by selling fund units at a value corresponding to the fee every sixth month and these transactions may also materialise a taxable gain or a capital loss.

 Capital gains are taxed as capital income.
 For income year 2021, the tax rate on your total capital income (i.e. not only capital gains from your holdings with Lysa) is 30% up to 30 000 euro and the tax rate on capital income exceeding 30 000 euro is 34%.
 Capital losses can generally be deducted from the total of your capital income.